-FOR YOUR READ BEFORE AWAKNING fire or explosic low these instructions exactly, a on may result causing property al injury or loss of life.
-A. This appliance does not have a pilot.
+If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life.

+- A. This appliance does not have a pilot.
 It is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand.
-B. Before OPERATING, smell all around the appliance area for gas.
+Do not try to light the burner by hand. - B. Before OPERATING, smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.
-See below.
-C. Use only your hand to turn the gas valve handle.
+See below. - C. Use only your hand to turn the gas valve handle.
 Never use tools.
 If the handle will not turn by hand, don't try to repair it, call a qualified service technician.
-Force or attempted repair may result in a fire or explosion.
-D. Do not use this appliance if any part has been under water.
+Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control, which has been under water.
-WHAT TO DO IF Y OU SMELL GAS Do not try to light any appliance.
-Do not touch any electric switch; do not use any above in your building.
-Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. use any phone in your building.
-Maria and a start of a second start of the sec

-If you cannot reach your gas supplier, call the fire department.
+WHAT TO DO IF YOU SMELL GAS

+- Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.